JohnnyJayJay/JohnnyJayJay.github.io/content/md/posts/java-backward-compatibility.md

 Compiling with JDK Java compiler API.
 ```

-For some reason, Gradle [seems to have been removed](https://stackoverflow.com/questions/16679593/gradle-compilejava-task-warning-options-bootstrap-class-path-not-set-in-conju) this log message at some point.
+For some reason, Gradle [seems to have removed](https://stackoverflow.com/questions/16679593/gradle-compilejava-task-warning-options-bootstrap-class-path-not-set-in-conju) this log message at some point.

 But OK, clearly, I should have known about the bootstrap classpath.
 So I wondered: why have I never seen it used in the wild?
 Maybe it's because it's kind of a [pain in the ass](https://stackoverflow.com/questions/22681544/how-to-set-gradle-options-bootclasspath-in-an-os-independent-manner) to set up in a platform-agnostic way since you have to make assumptions about the user's system – they need to have the JDK in question installed, you need to know its location and you have to figure out *what parts of it* need to be added to the classpath.